petrizhang/crisp/README.md

 which could also be treated as a tree structure(AST) that encodes a program.

-Then we could use C++ template meta-programming techniques to write a interpreter that interprets these kinds of AST at compile time, as the [Crisp interpreter](https://github.com/pzque/crisp/tree/master/include/interpreter) does.
+Then we could use C++ template meta-programming techniques to write a interpreter that interprets this kind of AST at compile time, as the [Crisp interpreter](https://github.com/pzque/crisp/tree/master/include/interpreter) does.

 #### Feature 2